google/googletest/README.md

 ### Build Requirements

-These are the base requirements to build and use Google Test from a source
+These are the base requirements to build and use the Google Test from a source
 package:

 *   [Bazel](https://bazel.build/) or [CMake](https://cmake.org/).
 NOTE: Bazel is